hillinhank/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Kickstarter Campaign Analysis
-# Written Report Deliverable 3
+Written Report Deliverale 3
 ## Overview of Project
 We are given raw data from our client, Louise, and need to help guide her into a new business venture based on data-driven conclusions.